klostest/klostest.github.io/_posts/2020-04-12-balance-history.md

 Looking at the earliest transactions in the record, which come last in the reverse chronological order of the data, we can see that some dates have more than one transaction.
+Since we want a daily balance, we will need a way to combine rows that have the same date.

 ```python